-an amount of assessable income derived from 1 foreign country that comes from 1 source or is of 1 nature.
+For the purposes of this Part, a person has a segment of foreign-sourced income equal to an amount of assessable income derived from 1 foreign country that comes from 1 source or is of 1 nature.

-- 35. Therefore three key elements must be satisfied for a New Zealand resident partner of an Australian limited partnership to be allowed a foreign tax credit under articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement, and ss BH 1, LJ 1 and HG 2 of the Income Tax Act 2007: - A person resident in New Zealand must derive assessable income sourced from outside New Zealand. - Foreign income tax must be paid.
+- 40. Therefore, three key elements must be satisfied for a New Zealand resident partner of an Australian limited partnership to be allowed a foreign tax credit under articles 1(2) and 23(3) of the Australia and New Zealand Double Tax Agreement (as modified by the MLI), ss BH 1 and HG 2, and subpart LJ of the Income Tax Act 2007: - A person resident in New Zealand must derive assessable income sourced from outside New Zealand.

-- That foreign income tax must be paid on that foreign-sourced assessable income. - 36.
-It follows that a foreign tax credit is not available where: - There is no assessable income calculated under New Zealand tax law. - No foreign income tax has been paid. - The foreign income tax has not been paid on income that is assessable in New Zealand. - 37.
-The foreign income tax could be Australian income tax or dividend withholding tax as appropriate.
+- Foreign income tax must be paid.
+In the context of an Australian limited partnership, Australia must have more than a residence based taxing right under the provisions of the Australia and New Zealand Double Tax Agreement. - That foreign income tax must be paid on that foreign-sourced assessable income. - 41.
+It follows that a foreign tax credit is not available where: - There is no assessable income calculated under New Zealand tax law. - No foreign income tax has been paid. - The foreign income tax has not been paid on income that is assessable in New Zealand. - 42.
+The foreign income tax could be Australian income tax or dividend withholding tax as appropriate. - 43.
+The amount of foreign tax credit is calculated in accordance with subpart ⊔ and is, for example, limited to the notional tax liability that the taxpayer would have paid on the relevant segment of income in New Zealand under ss ⊔ 2(2) and ⊔ 5.
+Interpretation Statement IS 16/056 sets out how to calculate the amount of a foreign tax credit in accordance with subpart ⊔.
+Also refer to Interpretation Statement IS 21/09.7